Consumer medicine information

 Sensitivity to venom differs from patient to patient.
 Thus it is not possible to provide a dosage schedule suitable for all patients.
 The suggested dose schedule shown below gives an injection once per week and was used in clinical trials and should be suitable for a majority of patients.

+Initial phase of treatment.
 The following alternative methods can also be used.

 In identifying those patients to be classified as extremely sensitive, individuals reacting with significant skin test (weal greater than 5 mm and erythema greater than 20 mm) at intradermal skin test concentrations of 0.01 microgram/mL or less, or those patients experiencing a systemic reaction to any venom skin test concentration, should be considered highly sensitive.
-The suggested dose schedule for hyposensitisation with a single venom is shown in Table 1.

-Rush hyposensitisation.
+Rush immunotherapy.

 The patients must be hospitalised.
 Subcutaneous injections with gradually increasing doses are given at two hourly intervals, the suggested schedule is shown in Table 2.

-Modified rush hyposensitisation.
+Modified rush immunotherapy.

-In both rush and modified rush treatment, a maintenance dose of 100 microgram/mL is desirable.
 This dose is given on an outpatient basis at intervals which are gradually increased to four weeks.
 Injections thereafter are given once per month.

 In a previous clinical study with venom products, injections (using this suggested dose schedule) were given once per week at one study centre and twice or more per week at another centre.
 (For further discussions, see below).
 It must be considered important to achieve the 100 microgram per venom maintenance dose, since there is no data on effectiveness of maintenance levels below 100 microgram per venom.